Michael Schumacher’s Family Releases Haunting Interview Shot Shortly Before His Accident

 “Records is one thing, doubts, I think it is very important to not be over confident, to be skeptical, to look for improvements,” Schumacher says in the video, which his family shared to his official website.
 “Yeah, I always felt I am not good enough, I have to work, and that was one part of the recipe that made me what I became.”

-In the clip was filmed on Oct.
+In the clip filmed on Oct.
 30, 2013, the Hurth-born driver goes on to say that his most memorable victory was his first championship with Ferrari in 2000, adding that former McLaren driver Mika Hakkinen was the rival driver he respected more than any other in his career, NDTV Sports continued.

 “Twenty one years no championship with Ferrari, four years myself failing, then finally, in a great race, to achieve it, win the world championship,” said Schumacher, who had previously rarely spoken about his career.